breadbored/breadbored.github.io/_posts/2026-01-25-butano-series-2.md

 #include "bn_sprite_ptr.h"
 ```

 At this point, we now have a pointer (aka `ptr`) which points to the sprite we created, using our Klotski blocks sprite item.
-The `create_sprite(0, 0)` function creates the sprite at the coordinates (0, 0) on the screen.
+The `create_sprite(0, 48)` function creates the sprite at the coordinates (0, 48) on the screen.
 In Butano, the origin (0, 0) is at the center of the screen.
 This is typical for graphics programming.
 The top left is (-120, -80) and the bottom right is (120, 80) for the GBA's 240x160 resolution.
+This means that (0, 48) is centered horizontally and 48 pixels down from the center vertically, so it is at the bottom-center of the screen.

 You should now be able to build and then run your code!